How do I access information you hold about me?

 To be valid, your request/completed application form must include the necessary evidence of your identity, so that we can be sure that you are entitled to receive the requested information.

 If you are applying on someone else’s behalf, we will also need evidence of their consent.
 Alternatively, you may have a legal right to represent a patient, for example, where they are unable to manage their own affairs and you have a Lasting Power of Attorney (Health and Welfare); or, in the case of a young child, you have parental responsibility.

 Accessing a deceased patient’s health/medical record

-- you have a claim arising from the individual’s death
+- Any person who may have a claim arising out of the patient’s death

 Making your request

 If you would like to use our application form you can download a copy below.
 Once you have completed your application form please send it to us at the address below.Download the application form to access personal confidential information Download the application form to access personal confidential information